-- Press the fan symbol in the bottom bar \Re . - Press the max defroster symbol 🗰 to activate the max defroster.
-Press the heated windscreen symbol m to activate the heated windscreen. - Press the symbol again to turn it off.
+- Press the max defroster symbol w to activate the max defroster.
+Press the heated windscreen symbol w to activate the heated windscreen. - Press the symbol again to turn it off.

 Automatic heated windscreen

 In climate settings, you can set the heated windscreen to automatically turn on when you start the car in cold conditions.